-- 4. Click Save Settings to Flash (menu). - 5.
-Click Save Settings to Flash (button), then click OK.
+- 4. In the left hand panel, click Tools, click on Configuration, and click Save. - 5.
+Click Save Settings to Flash, then click OK.

-Configure the VLAN Forwarding Table Mode
+Configure the VLAN forwarding Table

-Bridge > VLAN > Forwarding Table Mode
+Network > VLAN > Forwarding

 This section allows you to configure your switch to standard 802.1Q VLAN mode (IVL) or Asymmetric VLAN mode (SVL).
 Asymmetric VLAN allows the configuration of overlapping untagged VLAN ports in order to create VLAN groups.
 It is recommended to use the standard 802.1Q VLAN mode when possible.